Skip to main content

 Back to Magazine

-Jacqueline Wilson on writing, favourite characters & Tracey Beaker’s unexpected popularity
+Jacqueline Wilson on writing, favourite characters and Tracey Beaker’s unexpected popularity

-Perhaps the greatest testament to Jacqueline Wilson is that you’ll struggle to find anyone born in the UK in the last 40 years who isn’t familiar with her work.
+You’ll struggle to find anyone born in the UK in the last 40 years who isn’t familiar with the work of Jacqueline Wilson

 Article